 There are many aspects of taking even a paper-based test that we take for granted.
 In a classroom setting, we assume that the text on the paper is big enough to read, that there is enough light in the room to read the text, that the test taker can understand the language of the text.
 Additionally, we may expect that there are chairs, desks, writing implements, electricity, computers, Internet – the list goes on and on.
 We already spend a lot of effort making sure test takers can access tests, none of which has anything to do with the subject of the test.

-When we question our assumptions about access, we can gain an understanding of why barriers exist and how we can remove the unintentional barriers for test takers.
+When we question our assumptions about access, we can gain an understanding of why barriers and challenges in digital assessment exist, and how we can remove the unintentional barriers for test takers.

 By making tests universally designed, we reduce the barriers to access, and let test takers demonstrate their knowledge and skills.
 To quote Ron Mace from the Center for Universal Design at the North Carolina State University College of Design: